Building materials are the materials which are employed in construction work.

 These lots are tended to like a backyard.
 This made buildings quicker to install and more uniform.
 Thus the contemporary western style home was created.

-Seventh in the list of building materials is glass.
+Eighth in the list is glass.
 These are utilized since the invention of glass to pay tiny openings in a building.

 They provided people with the ability to both let light into chambers while at exactly the exact same time keeping the inclement weather outside.